statix-php/roles-and-permissions/README.md

 composer require statix/sentra
 ```

-You can publish the config file with:
+You should publish the config file with the following command:

 ```bash
 php artisan vendor:publish --tag="sentra"